NethServer/nethsecurity-docs/install.rst

 - Direct disk installation: write the downloaded image directly to your computer's disk.
   This method allows for a straightforward installation process directly onto your system's storage.

-- USB boot onstallation: alternatively, you can create a bootable USB stick using the downloaded image.
+- USB boot installation: alternatively, you can create a bootable USB stick using the downloaded image.
   Boot the system from the USB stick and type a command to initiate the installation process.

 Choose the method that best suits your needs and proceed with the installation process for NethSecurity.